-- .
-Do not work on slopes of 10° or more. - $^\circ\,$ Do not exceed the maximum climbing angle of 30°. - If operation of the machine on a slope is unavoidable, perform the work after flattening the ground. - When operating the machine laterally on a slope, there is a high risk of machine overturning or slipping.
+- · Do not work on slopes of 10° or more. - · Do not exceed the maximum climbing angle of 30°. - If operation of the machine on a slope is unavoidable, perform the work after flattening the ground. - When operating the machine laterally on a slope, there is a high risk of machine overturning or slipping.
 Do not operate the machine in such conditions. - Do not operate the machine on a slope covered with wet grass or a thick layer of dead leaves, as the machine may slip. - Do not park or stop the machine on a slope.

-If parking or stopping the machine on a slope is unavoidable, bring the bucket down to the ground, and support the wheels with wheel chocks. - When traveling up a slope, operate the machine at a slow speed with the attachment extended forward to keep the machine balanced, and with the bucket raised at least 20 ~30 cm (1 ft) from the ground. - Never travle dwn a slope in neutral.
-Keep the bucket 20~30 cm (1 ft) above the ground, and use the bucket as a brake in an emergency situation. - If the engine suddenly stalls, immediately bring the bucket to the ground. - If the fuel gauge reaches the red zone while operating the machine, immediately refill with fuel.
+If parking or stopping the machine on a slope is unavoidable, bring the bucket down to the ground, and support the wheels with wheel chocks. - When traveling up a slope, operate the machine at a slow speed with the attachment extended forward to keep the machine balanced, and with the bucket raised at least 20 ~30 cm (1 ft) from the ground. - When traveling down a slope, reduce the engine speed with the travel lever kept in the vicinity of the neutral position.
+Keep the bucket 20~30 cm (1 ft) above the ground, and use the bucket as a brake in an emergency situation. - · If the engine suddenly stalls, immediately bring the bucket to the ground. - If the fuel gauge reaches the red zone while operating the machine, immediately refill with fuel.
 (If the machine operates on a slope under these conditions, air may be introduced into the engine, causing it to stall suddenly.)